KronicDeth/intellij-elixir/UPGRADING.md

 # Upgrading

+## v1.3.0

+The fallback key attribute is `DefaultLanguageHighlighterColors.FUNCTION_CALL`, which is uncolored in most themes, so users need to customize their themes to see the highlighting for "Kernel Functions", "Kernel Macros", and "Kernel.SpecialForms Macros".

 ## v1.0.0

 New Elixir File has moved to the last item in the New File menu to preserve `CTRL+N ENTER` keyboard shortcut for